 "The great Agri Privost.
 There's not much to tell beyond what you've probably already heard; before the war he was one of the greatest explorers of his time.
 A celebrated champion of the Adventurers' Guild, an able and precise cartographer, rugged survivalist, and all around great bushman from the humble beginnings of a working-class family from Palm.
 And that was before the war, even.
 Don't get me started about that.

 "But, I guess that's where I should start, given it's all I know of him firsthand.
 I was born in a military tent about..."
-He counted on his hand, his companion already enraptured and making not even the most feeble attempts at hiding it. "...14 years before the Joule Foundation disavowed the Garlyle Military Forces.
-My father was an expeditionary cartographer with the military at the time, and had married my mother, Massiva, a few years earlier.
-She was a Jilpadon native, part of a family that's lived on the Elencian continent as long as they've been writing history down."
+He counted on his hand, his companion already enraptured and making not even the most feeble attempts at hiding it. "...14 years before the Joule Foundation disbanded the Garlyle Military Forces.
+My father was an expeditionary cartographer with the military at the time, and had married my mother, Massiva, a little less than a year earlier.
+She was a Ruku native, part of a family that's lived on the Elencian continent as long as they've been writing history down."
 He noted the dubious look on the other's face and added hesitantly, "It's one of the things they don't mention much about the war, taking natives as wives was pretty common.
-They also don't tell you that Jilpadon was a city nearly as advanced as our own civilization before it was destroyed.
 Doesn't sell storybooks or war bonds."
 His companion nodded.
 Alex sighed.
 "Are you sure you still want to hear this?
 It's not going to stick to rumor much."
 His companion stumbled in a hurry to assuage Alex's concern, "No, please, go on.
 I'm interested in hearing the real story."
 Somehow, Alex remained doubtful, but continued, bringing his arms up to rest his head upon.

-"Anyway, this went on for yet more time until the troubles began."
+"Anyway, this went on for yet more time until Operation Yggdrasil began."
 Again, his companion interrupted him.
 "Yes, yes, what of that?
 There are a thousand different accounts for all the friction, what's the truth, lad?"
 Alex simply shrugged.
 "I don't know.
 I'm sorry."
 He looked upon his companion's disappointed visage and sighed.
 "Well, what I do know is probably closer to the truth than most rumor, so I suppose I can tell you that much.
 The unit responsible for... whatever led to the destruction of Jilpadon and several other outlying places was an outfit we'd never had frequent contact with.
-It was an elite battalion responsible for military research pertaining to the Angelou - trying to decipher and reverse engineer their advanced technology - you've surely heard of the Grandeur, the great skyship, yes?"
+It was an elite battalion responsible for military research pertaining to some ancient civilization... the Angelou, I think?
+Anyway, they were trying to decipher and reverse engineer their advanced technology - you've surely heard of the Grandeur, the great skyship, yes?"
 His companion nodded.
-"Before it crashed, it was engineered using technology discovered and researched by their group.
+"Before it crashed, it was built using technology discovered and researched by their group.
 All we ever heard about them were rumors, and none of them were ever confirmed.
 They were far out and beyond the level of us mere bushmen."

 Alex stood up and stretched.
 The chirping of insects and trilling of nightbirds from the shadows of the forest became deafening in the absence of his conversation, and his traveling partner was left with anticipation.
-Eventually it grew to be too much.
+Alex hoped his companion would sense that he wished to end the conversation there, but eventually it grew to be too much.
 "Well?"
 Alex opened one eye, his right arm over his head, mid-stretch.
 "Well what?"
+The boorish canine slapped his knees in frustration.
 "What became of Agri, lad?"
-Alex dropped his arms to his sides and looked out into the forest as if looking for something.
+Alex dropped his arms to his sides and looked out into the forest as if looking for something, quiet still longer before speaking, his matter-of-fact tone completely changed to one very somber.
 "He perished unceremoniously in a native attack one night.
 Gutted with a spear.
-They'd heard word of us coming their way and felt threatened; they were determined to stop us before we reached their village."
-He stopped and resumed stretching.
-"How did it happen?" his companion inquired.
+They'd heard word of us coming their way, and what became of the villages in our wake, and felt threatened; they were determined to stop us before we reached them."
+He stopped and resumed stretching, again hoping his pause would give rest to the line of questioning.
+Alas, "How did it happen?" his companion inquired.
 Alex stopped again, his expression becoming more annoyed now.
 "The spear pierced his right lung.
-He suffocated on h--" "No, no, lad, goodness!
+He suffocated on h--" The canine sputtered.
+"No, no, lad, goodness!
 I mean what was he doing when he perished?
-Surely he laid waste to several of the savages before dying heroically--" An audible sigh from Alex, along with a weary, stern look caused the canine to stop, suddenly feeling rather ashamed of himself again.
-"My father perished, in his underwear and in confusion, halfway out of his tent by a native spear driven into his chest.
+Surely he'd laid waste to several of the savages, before dying heroically--" An audible sigh from Alex, along with a weary, stern look caused the canine to stop, suddenly feeling rather ashamed of himself again.
+He lowered his gaze, removing his cap as Alex spoke, his annoyed tone now cold with bitterness.
+"My father perished, in his underwear and in confusion, halfway out of his tent, by a native spear driven into his chest.
 He had gotten up after a night of drinking at the officer's club and was still trying to find his belt when he was killed."
 The canine was rather taken aback.
 "But his memorial said--" "Mister Percival."
 There was no mistaking Alex's look now, frustration and anger playing along his brow and in the curl of a hinted snarl.
 "I think I know how my father died.
 I was there.
 I watched it happen.
-I killed the native that killed my father with my father's rifle."
+I killed the native that killed my father with my father's own rifle."